-In addition, in order to prevent any food violating the Act from human consumption, the MHLW will improve its inspection system so that inspection results will be obtained in a shorter period of time.
+In addition, in order to prevent any food violating the Act from human consumption, the MHLW will continue to improve its inspection system so that inspection results will be obtained in a shorter period of time.

-4) Cancellation of strengthening of monitoring inspections
+d.
+Cancellation of strengthening of monitoring inspections

-When the MHLW determines that there is no longer a possibility that foods violating the Act may be exported to our country, the normal monitoring system will be reinstated by canceling the strengthening of monitoring inspections in accordance with any of the following procedures, i. or ii.:
+When the MHLW determines that there is no longer a fear that foods violating the Act may be exported to our country, the normal monitoring system will be reinstated by canceling the strengthening of monitoring inspections in accordance with any of the following procedures, i. or ii.:

 - i.
 The exporting country has identified the cause of the violation, and based on the findings preventive measures have been introduced such as the formulation of a new regulation, the improvement of the control system of agricultural chemicals and the strengthening of the inspection system.
 Then upon confirmation of the effectiveness of such measures, the strengthening of monitoring inspections may be cancelled; or - ii.
-When no violation of similar case is found after one year from the date on which the monitoring inspections were strengthened or after more than 60 cases were inspected, the strengthening of monitoring inspections may be cancelled. - (3) Administrative inspections other than the monitoring inspection in accordance with the provisions of Paragraph 1, Article 28 of the Act In addition to inspections based on the monitoring plan, quarantine stations will conduct inspections on imported foods based on the import-notification documents when they are imported into Japan for the first time (hereinafter referred to as "the initial import"), when an accident has occurred during the transportation, or on any other occasions requiring inspections. - (4) Inspection order in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act - 1) Issuance of an inspection order i.
-When a harm to health has been caused or is possibility to be caused by the imported food in the exporting country and/or our country, or when a violation of the Act has been detected as a result of the monitoring inspection of aflatoxin, pathogenic microorganisms, etc., the imported food manufactured by the same manufacturer, processed by the same processor, or imported from the same exporting country will be immediately subjected to an inspection order.
+When no violation of similar nature is found after one year from the date on which the monitoring inspections were strengthened or after more than 60 specimens were inspected, in principle, the strengthening of monitoring inspections may be cancelled.

+(iii) Administrative inspections other than the monitoring inspection in accordance with the provisions of Paragraph 1, Article 28 of the Act when an accident has occurred during the transportation, or on any other occasions requiring inspections.

+In addition to inspections based on the monitoring plan, quarantine stations will conduct inspections on imported foods based on the import notification documents when they are imported into Japan for the first time (hereinafter referred to as "the initial import"), when they especially need sanitary control in exporting countries,

+- (iv) Inspection order in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act - a.
+Issuance of an inspection order

-When the MHLW deems it necessary in order to prevent any harm to the food sanitation of the country that may arise out of an imported food with a high possibility of violation of the Act, the MHLW will order importers to have the imported food inspected in accordance with any one of the following procedures, i. or ii.
+When the Minister of Health, Labour and Welfare deems it necessary in order to prevent any harm to the food sanitation of the country that may arise out of an imported food with a high risk of violation of the Act, the MHLW will order importers to have the imported food inspected in accordance with any one of the following procedures, i. or ii.